shahrajabian/shahrajabian.github.io/_pages/about.md

 My aim is to contribute to the development of a sustainable society by advancing assured autonomous systems and optimizing their use.
 I picture a world where these kinds of systems completely transform things like transportation, healthcare, manufacturing, farming, and even disaster response—making everything more efficient, precise, and adaptable.

 To achieve this long-term objective, I believe we need predictive, data-driven, and learning-based methods for planning, decision-making, and control—methods that can be trusted to deliver reliable performance in complex real-world applications while ensuring safety.
-Lately, I’ve been especially focused on developing computationally efficient, learning-based controllers that can handle uncertain or unknown systems, learn on the fly, and still keep everything stable and within safe limits.
+Lately, I’ve been especially focused on developing computationally efficient, learning-based controllers that can handle uncertain or unknown systems, learn on the fly, and still keep the system stable and within safe limits.
 More specifically, my research interests include:

 <!-- **Research Interests:**-->
 * Control Theory